Edgar-Donk/frothy-brew/docs/colour_picker/modifying_scales_and_entry.rst

             self.build(parent,from_,to,sliderlength,tickinterval, length)

-As we wish to position the range values just below the trough, it is probably best to build them as part of the scale widget and use the ``place`` layout manager, so these act as a built-in feature of the widget::
+Position the range values just below the trough, build them as part of the scale widget and use the ``place`` layout manager, so these act as a built-in feature of the widget::

     def build(self, parent, from_, to, sliderlength, tickinterval, length):